 Figure 1.
 The JWST observing cycle timeline for NIRSpec MSA-based observations that request NIRCam pre-imaging

-The during a JWST observing cycle for a science program that requests NIRCam pre-imaging in support of the NIRSpec MSA planning process for MOS science or MSATA.
+The timeline flow during a JWST observing cycle for a science program that requests NIRCam pre-imaging in support of the NIRSpec MSA planning process for MOS science or MSATA.

 - After the TAC meets and programs are approved, the long range planning team at STScI will incorporate accepted programs into a schedule for the cycle, place NIRCam pre-imaging visits at appropriate target visibility windows, and assign fixed Aperture Position Angles to NIRSpec programs that use the MSA.

 - After the NIRCam visits execute and the pre-imaging is acquired, the pipeline-generated mosaics and catalogs will be uploaded to the MAST archive.
 The plan is to optionally have STScI team members available for review assistance, in an approximately 2- to 3-day time frame following the pre-imaging, to help verify NIRCam mosaic astrometric image accuracy and the quality of science target catalogs.

 - The planning process for the NIRSpec spectroscopic science and target acquisition can commence once the images and catalogs are ready.
 The recommendation is that observing teams have at minimum 4 weeks to plan the spectroscopy using the NIRCam imaging products.
 Later in the observing cycle, the NIRSpec MSA science or TA visits will be scheduled at the prescribed fixed Aperture Position Angle used to plan the observation.

 - The fully defined and executable NIRSpec MSA program submission due date will be 4 weeks prior to the spectroscopy execution observing window.